A Venetian Affaire

 Bars are tiny so you may be standing around as you enjoy a drink and small bite then head to the next stop on your own or with a couple of your new found friends.

-Inclusions: Breakfast at the hotel, boat transfer (private boat or ferry) from Venice to Murano, Murano to Burano and back to Venice (private boat).
-Private degustation and wine pairing lunch and a drink and first cicchetto in the evening.
+Inclusions: Breakfast at the hotel, private boat transfer from Venice to Murano, Murano to Burano and back to Venice.
+Glass blowing workshop with Agnese.
+Private degustation and wine pairing lunch, a drink and first cicchetto in the evening.

 Day 4 and 5 : Mask making and gondola ride